EliMuse001/alx-system_engineering-devops/0x00-shell_basics/README.md

-cd - changes the working directory to the user’s home directory ls -l displays the current directory contents in a long format Display current directory contents, including hidden files
+cd - changes the working directory to the user’s home directory ls -l displays the current directory contents in a long format Display current directory contents, including hidden files Displaying cureent directory contents in long format, with user and group Id's and hidden files